ZCHAnalytics/terraform-associate-prep/README.md

 # 🔗 Content - the project documentation is in progress...

-# Basic Configuration Files with Codes and Visuals
+## Sample Configuration for Azure with Windows PowerShell CLI

+- setting up and testing the environment with NGINX server deployment
+- modifying infrastructure
+- passing persistent or temporary variables
+- defining outputs
+- migrating states to Terraform Cloud

+## Sample Configuration for Docker with WSL Ubuntu CLI

+- creating conda environment
+- setting up and testing Docker environment

+## Sample Configuration Files for Amazon Web Services
- - sample code for initialising a docker NGINX engine
+ - code for initialising a docker NGINX engine
- - sample code for initialising an instance on Amazon Web Services
+ - code for initialising an instance on Amazon Web Services
- - sample code for changing Ubuntu image in the infrastructure
+ - code for changing Ubuntu image in the infrastructure
- - sample code for defining outputs
+ - code for defining outputs
- - sample code for defining variables
+ - code for defining variables
- - sample code for remote state configuration in Terraform Cloud Workspace
+ - code for remote state configuration in Terraform Cloud Workspace

-# Basics of Workflow with Terraform CLI with Visuals
+## Sample Workflow with Terraform CLI with Visuals
-- sample codes
+- codes
-- sample command for temporarily changing variables in CLI
+- passing temporary variables with CLI

-# Basics of Workflow with Version Control System - GitHub
+## Sample Workflow with Version Control System - GitHub
 - update the remote repository endpoint
 - remove or comment out the `cloud` configuration block in `terraform.tf`
 - enable integration between Terraform Workspace and Github Repository